tyconsulting/blog.tyang.github.io/_posts/2014-05-24-opsmgr-dashboard-fun-google-maps.md

 After creating the registry key on few machines, I then created a filtered registry discovery workflow in the MP.
 It targets Windows Computer class and it is looking for this key.
 It also maps the 4 reg key values I created to the class properties.

 Lastly, before I sealed the MP, I also created a folder and a state view for this custom class.
-The Accessibility of the folder is set to “Public” – so later on I can place the dashboard under this folder from a separate MP.
+The Accessibility of the folder is set to "Public" – so later on I can place the dashboard under this folder from a separate MP.

 <a href="http://blog.tyang.org/wp-content/uploads/2014/05/image18.png"><img style="display: inline; border-width: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/05/image_thumb18.png" alt="image" width="580" height="62" border="0" /></a>

 <strong>Step 02.
 Create the dashboard</strong>

 Now that the class is defined and discovered, I can move on to the dashboard.
-To create the dashboard, firstly, I created a brand new MP from the Operations console, and called it “Demo Remote Computer Dashboard” with the ID “Demo.Remote.Computer.Dashboard”.
+To create the dashboard, firstly, I created a brand new MP from the Operations console, and called it "Demo Remote Computer Dashboard" with the ID "Demo.Remote.Computer.Dashboard".
 When the unsealed MP is created in the operations console, a folder is automatically created with the MP.
 I will place the dashboard under this folder (for now):

 <a href="http://blog.tyang.org/wp-content/uploads/2014/05/image19.png"><img style="display: inline; border-width: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/05/image_thumb19.png" alt="image" width="286" height="46" border="0" /></a>